 After its founding in 1989, IPF’s first major project was reconstructing the “Weller Curve” at Mile Marker 49 on Highway 82.
 This complex, multi-year project involved relocation of the existing roadbed, reconstruction and revegetation of the roadside slope, and the development of a new parking area and trailhead for the popular Weller Lake Trail.
-The project required close cooperation among IPF, Colorado Department of Transportation, Pitkin County, U.S. Forest Service, and various private contractors.
+The project required close cooperation among IPF, the Colorado Department of Transportation, Pitkin County, the US Forest Service, and various private contractors.
 The success of this project provided momentum for IPF to pursue additional projects in the years ahead, and became the model for ongoing cooperation between IPF and other land management agencies.

 IPF’s next and largest project to date was to restore the massive scars marring the top 1-1/2 mile stretch of Highway 82 west of the summit, known as the Top Cut.
 Erosion, which was set in motion when the 1882 stagecoach road was transformed into Highway 82 over Independence Pass, had steadily devastated several ecosystems from the alpine tundra down into the meadows below, threatening the pristine Roaring Fork River.